What we offer

 Working with families

-If your child is neurodivergent (or you think they might be) and things aren't going well at home or school, it can feel like you're carrying it all on your own.
+If your child or young person is neurodivergent (or you think they might be) and things aren't going well at home or school, it can feel like you're carrying it all on your own.
 But we can help.

 Sadie has given ‘above and beyond’ expert advice and help to support my daughter, through very difficult and complex circumstances, towards positive outcomes.
 She is an absolutely brilliant professional who works intuitively with children in education and their families towards ‘what works’, always thinks outside of the box!